Skip to content

 The Community Action Scheme is led by our Community Action Team (CAT), which includes members of our Community Protection Service, planning, Neighbourhood wardens and housing teams, who work alongside police and community support officers and fire and rescue teams.
 As well as delivering some level of enforcement, we have a key role in promoting health and healthier lifestyles.

-While our members stay involved throughout the programme, other partners may join in the delivery of certain programmes in line with identified problems or issues.
+While we stay involved throughout the programme, other partners may join in the delivery of certain programmes in line with identified problems or issues.

 Why this work is happening